 - A child who is irresponsible with money or is under the influence of drugs or alcohol may not be the ideal candidate to receive an inheritance of any size in a lump sum.
 Instead of disinheriting the child, you can establish a trust and give the trustee discretion in providing or withholding financial assistance.
 You can dictate any requirements you want the child to meet before receiving funds, and you can choose who the trustee is who will make sure that child receives funds under the appropriate circumstances.

 How we choose to include our children in our estate plans has lasting effects, both positive and negative.
 Choosing not to disinherit a child who has caused grief and heartache sends a message of love and forgiveness, while disinheriting a child, even for what seems to be good cause, can convey a lack of love, anger and resentment.

 If you have previously disinherited a child and you have since reconciled, update your plan immediately.
 If you wish to disinherit a child, it may be wise to tell that child and explain the reasons why.
 Doing so may help deter the child from blaming siblings later and may prevent a costly court battle.

 Regardless of your desires about how you want to leave an inheritance to your children, grandchildren or other loved ones, we can help.
 Give us a call to schedule time for a private conversation about your wishes, and we will make sure your wishes are properly documented.
-Contact our Chicago area office at 630-568-6656 to discuss how we can help you with your personal needs.
+Contact our Chicago area office at 630-568-6656 to discuss how we can help you with your estate planning, elder law, business law, and real estate law needs.